faimi-workshop/faimi-workshop.github.io/2024-miccai/index.md

 redirect_from: /2024-miccai/
 ---

+## SUBMISSION IS EXTENDED TO 28 June 2024
+The regular paper submission has been extended to Friday, 28 June 2024 23:59:59 UTC-12, but we request all participants to submit title and abstract as a placeholder by 24 June 2024.

 ## TL;DR
  - Fairness & Medical Imaging workshop on **Oct 10th** at [MICCAI 2024](https://conferences.miccai.org/2024/en/) (Morocco)
  - The workshop will be only *fully* in-person (as in *no* remote live talk or *no* hybrid mode)